The Child with a Moon on his Chest (Sotho): Jacottet's second version

 In another version published in 1908 with the title The Child with a Moon on his Breast (in the original, Ngoana ea Khoeli Sifubeng), Bulane, who has a moon on his breast, has two wives, one childless and one with children.
 The childless wife eventually becomes pregnant and gives birth to a boy with a moon on his breast.
 The other wife acts as midwife, hides the boy in between the pots and replaces him for a dog.

 The boy is found by a mouse.
 The same events happen: the second wife sees the boy playing with the mouse and orders the hut to be burnt down to kill both.
 The mouse warns the boy and takes him out of the hut and into Bulane's cattle kraal.
 The second wife sees the boy under a cow in the krall and orders the kraal to be set on fire.
 The boy escapes with the mouse and survives.
 The mouse takes the boy to a hut of traders, and goes back to his mousehole.

 One day, a man from Bulane's village comes to trade and sees the boy with a shining moon on his chest.
 He reports back to Bulane, who goes to the traders' hut to discover the boy's identity.
 The boy tells the whole story and shows Bulane the moon birthmark.

 Bulane takes the boy to his village and places him in his hut, and summons a great meeting, with slaughtered oxen and beer.
 Before the assembled crowd, Bulane introduces the boy with the moon on the breast as his son, dresses his mother in fine clothes, appoints his son as his successor, and exiles his other wife back to her father.

-Jacotter's second version was translated as The Moon-Child by Ethel McPherson.
+Jacotter's second version was translated as The Moon-Child by Ethel McPherson, and republished in Sotho as Morena Bulane ("Chief Bulane").